 The Kenevo’s battery can last for up to 24 hours.
 Ottobock recommends charging the battery each night.

 Despite searching extensively for this information, we do not yet know how long it takes to fully charge the battery if it is completely drained.
+We do know that in its May 2021 update, Ottobock added the ability to charge the knee even when wearing its cosmetic cover.

 Water & Dust Resistance